Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Added a reverse parameter to setDirectionalOffsets to account for confused movement
 - Added DarkCanine enemy
 - Added Z Order constants for proper sprite Z ordering.
 Adjusted all z sprite orderings to account for this change.

+8/21:

+- Removed multisegments functions and variables from the Monster class